rokbenko/ai-playground/jigsawstack-tutorials/1-GUI_personal_recipe_assistant/README.md

 ## 🧠 Learning goal 🧠

 - **Understanding [JigsawStack](https://jigsawstack.com/):** JigsawStack is an SDK designed to streamline the integration of AI functionalities into various tech stacks.
-It offers a comprehensive suite of APIs that provide capabilities such as an advanced prompt engine, web scraping, image generation, sentiment analysis, prediction, object detection, speech-to-text conversion, and text-to-speech conversion, among others.
+It offers a comprehensive suite of APIs that provide capabilities such as an advanced prompt engine, web scraping, image generation, vision OCR, TTS, and STT, among others.
 Its user-friendly design allows developers to quickly implement features without extensive configuration, ensuring a smooth developer experience.
 Built on a globally distributed serverless edge network, JigsawStack guarantees low latency, high availability, and seamless scalability.

 <br>